Table of Contents

 Mastering these 6 mission-critical local ranking factors is how we get it done for our clients.
 It’s a battle-tested formula that can drive an overwhelming abundance of customers, sales, and revenue for businesses in any industry.

-1. An Optimized and Active Google Business Profile
+1. An Optimized, Active Google Business Profile

 Your client’s Google Business Profile is the foundation of their local SEO presence.
 It’s where potential customers go to find out more about the business, read reviews, and get in touch – so it’s essential that it’s fully optimized and regularly updated.